simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-02-24
+<br />**Date image released:**  2025-02-25
 <br />**This image is owned by:**
-Davide Caliò
+Xinran Li

-<br />**Title of the image:**  Light Pillar over Erupting Etna
+<br />**Title of the image:**  M41: The Little Beehive Star Cluster
-<br />**Description for the image:**  Can a lava flow extend into the sky?
-No, but light from the lava flow can.
-One effect is something quite unusual -- a volcanic light pillar.
-More typically, light pillars are caused by sunlight and so appear as a bright column that extends upward above a rising or setting Sun.
-Alternatively, other light pillars -- some quite colorful -- have been recorded above street and house lights.
-This light pillar, though, was illuminated by the red light emitted by the glowing magma of an erupting volcano.
-The volcano is Italy's Mount Etna, and the featured image was captured with a single shot during an early morning in mid-February.
-Freezing temperatures above the volcano's lava flow created ice-crystals either in the air above the volcano or in condensed water vapor expelled by Mount Etna.
-These ice crystals -- mostly flat toward the ground but fluttering -- then reflected away light from the volcano's caldera.
+<br />**Description for the image:**  Why are there so many bright blue stars?
+Stars are usually born in clusters, and the brightest and most massive of these stars typically glow blue.
+Less-bright, non-blue stars like our Sun surely also exist in this M41 star cluster but are harder to see.
+A few bright orange-appearing red giant stars are visible.
+The red-light filaments are emitted by diffuse hydrogen gas, a color that was specifically filtered and enhanced in this image.
+In a hundred million years or so, the bright blue stars will have exploded in supernovas and disappeared, while the slightly different trajectories of the fainter stars will cause this picturesque open cluster to disperse.
+Similarly, billions of years ago, our own Sun was likely born into a star cluster like M41, but it has long since drifted apart from its sister stars.
+The featured image was captured over four hours with Chilescope T2 in Chile.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2502/LightPillarVolcano_Calio_1333.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2502/M41_Li_4000.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).